airpair/user-analytics-as-your-product-grows/post.md

 ## Option 4: Logfile analysis

 A [tweet by Kerry Rodden](https://twitter.com/kerryrodden/status/579397570100785152) was the inspiration for this post.
-A USERcycle customer asked us about using logfiles, citing Kerry's tweet.
+An Astronomer customer asked us about using logfiles, citing Kerry's tweet.

 Back when we were living in a world where everything happened on the server, and there was only one server and service behind the application, this was a good solution.
 That world is dying, though.
 Raw logfiles are becoming less and less useful as a source for user event data, as more user interactions can occur in the web browser or app without triggering a backend event.